echujon/arielsdoodles/content/clowder.md

 - Cards don't match what was expected

 ### When a Mistake Happens:
-- Wrong cards shuffle back into The Meowsters deck
+- Wrong cards shuffle back into Stray Kitties deck
-- Team gains +1 negative experience point (flip 1 tracker token)
+- Team loses 1 Detective Status token (remove 1 token from center)
 - Paw token already spent is not refunded
 - Players draw back to hand size if needed

 ### Game Over - Team Loses:
-- 3 negative experience points accumulated
+- All 3 Detective Status tokens lost (you're fired!)

 ## Winning & Losing